Last updated on March 23, 2026

 What Are You Win the Game Cards in MTG?

-For example, a card like Approach of the Second Sun wins you the game if you cast it twice in a game; no matter how many remaining life or other resources your opponents have, you’ll win that game.
-The same can be said of Felidar Sovereign, a creature which requires you to have 40 or more life on your upkeep to win.
+For example, a card like Approach of the Second Sun wins you the game if you cast it twice in a game; no matter how much remaining life or other resources your opponents have, you’ll win that game.
+The same can be said of Felidar Sovereign, a creature that requires you to have 40 or more life on your upkeep to win.

 Since winning the game is the goal of any MTG player, WotC wouldn’t go easy on us, and these cards risk unbalancing the game.
 There are other cards in MTG’s history, like Door to Nothingness, which will make another player lose the game, but these cards won’t be covered here.